Tribe (internet): Twitter

 Twitter is another social network that allows users to send and read short messages called 'tweets'.
 Even though messages can contain only 280 characters, this is the perfect length for sending status updates to followers.
 The main advantage of Twitter is that people can gain followers quickly and share ideas and links very fast.
 There are networks of influential people who can be connected via Twitter.
 On Twitter, tribes manifest themselves as followers of either a person, a company or an institution.
 As a result, it can be used as a marketing tool to make someone's product visible, on condition that a big tribe of followers is created.
 In order to do this, the right community must be built, as finding the right people can be a challenge.
 There are some steps that users could take into account in order to make connections and therefore make people follow them: search using Twitter search, follow the followers of other users, look at Twitter Lists, use #Hashtags and find third-party programs.

 Conclusion

 As Seth Godin states, "The Internet eliminated geography".
 People join tribes or clans because they find and share the same ideas and interests with other people.
-The main disadvantage of old tribes is that they couldn't influence group behaviour.
+The main disadvantage of old tribes is that they could not influence group behaviour.
 On the other hand, new tribes are self-sustaining and can survive without a leader, they are not necessarily dialogue based and they are long lasting.
 As it has been demonstrated within this article, tribes have influenced the way languages, organisations and cultures work.
 They have redefined old concepts with the help of social media and have changed the way people will interact in the future.